Letters from Lodi

 Terroir, by its original French definition, also refers to the sensory qualities in a given wine that are directly attributable to the entirety of environmental conditions in which the grapes going into the wine are grown.
 Although it is climate, soil and topography that effect terroir in the purest sense of the word, it is also generally acknowledged that human decisions long associated with winegrowing regions – that is, viticultural and, to some extent, winemaking traditions – are also part of what we perceive as “terroir” when we taste a wine.

-In Lodi, for instance, the largest percentage of Zinfandel plantings consists of free standing (i.e. untrellised) head trained vines.
+In Lodi, for instance, the largest percentage of Zinfandel plantings consists of free standing (i.e. untrellised), spur pruned vines that are either head trained (in the classic gobelet or "goblet" style) or on vertical cordons (where spurs are layered on one upright trunk).
 Most of those vines are planted on their own natural roots rather than on rootstocks selected for their resistance to Phylloxera vitifoliae – the root louse that wiped out most of the world’s vineyards planted on their own vinifera roots towards the end of the nineteenth century.
 The reason most of Lodi’s winegrowing pioneers deliberately chose to eschew phylloxera-resistant native American rootstocks such as Vitis rupestris (commonly known as “St. George”) is because most of Lodi’s Zinfandel is planted in the sub-AVA of Mokelumne River – the historic center of Lodi, defined primarily by its deep sandy loam soils.
 It has long been known that phylloxera does not proliferate in porous sandy soils, where plants are forced to develop stronger, deeper rooting systems to find water (this is why ungrafted Vitis vinifera is found only in the few other wine regions of the world dominated by sandy soil, such as Chile’s Valle Central and a few pockets of Washington’s Columbia Valley, California’s Contra Costa, San Luis Obispo and Santa Barbara).

 Rous Vineyard, for instance, was planted on St. George rootstocks in 1909, and remains among Lodi’s most productive 100-plus year old Zinfandel plantings today.
 Although quantity in the field does not equal quality in the bottle, the fact that Rous Vineyard Zinfandels (produced by Macchia and Ironstone) are also among the state’s finest is probably attributable to the sheer age of the vines – another major factor defining Lodi’s terroir.
 Deep rooted ancient vines, after all, are venerated precisely because they tend to grow a healthier balance of fruit and canopy — hence, higher quality fruit — year in and year out.

 Lodi Zinfandel plantings on “Dog Ridge” (Vitis champini) rootstocks have been known to grow even heavier canopies and weightier clusters – better suited for high production winegrowing.
-Maley Vineyards, one of the largest Zinfandel growers on Lodi’s west-side, cultivates own-rooted 40 to 55-year old head trained vines, as well as a considerable amount growing on Dog Ridge and St. George.
-Vineyard manager Todd Maley, as well as winemakers Chad Joseph (Maley Brothers), Tim Holdener (Macchia) and Layne Montgomery (m2), consider the plantings on St. George to be Maley’s finest, and the high-vigor Maley plantings on Dog Ridge are considered the least desirable.
+Maley Bros., one of the largest Zinfandel growers on Lodi’s west-side, cultivates 40 to 55-year old spur pruned vertical cordon vines on Dog Ridge as well as St. George.
+Vineyard manager Todd Maley, as well as winemakers Chad Joseph (who crafts wines for Maley Bros.), Tim Holdener (Macchia) and Layne Montgomery (m2), consider the St. George-rooted Wegat Vineyard to be Maley’s finest, and the high-vigor Maley plantings on Dog Ridge are considered less desirable.

 Finally, there is the sixth major factor contributing to the quality and characteristics of Lodi grown Zinfandel: clonal variation.
 Differences among Zinfandel clones are the least understood of factors – probably because documented research in this area really date back only to 1995, when U.C.
 Davis initiated the first phase of its Zinfandel Heritage Project: starting with 80 Zinfandel selections culled from 50 vineyards in 14 counties in California, planted in the Oakville Experimental Vineyard in Napa Valley and utilizing consistent protocols (such as head trained vines grafted to St. George rootstocks).

-Still, it has long been observed in Lodi that certain vineyards, such as Maley’s Ray Rd. planting (known as Wegat Vineyard) and Noma Vineyard on Victor Rd., are dominated by vines that produce smaller, looser clusters, usually with smaller sized berries.
-Other vineyards, like Harney Lane’s celebrated Lizzy James Vineyard, consist of vines planted as far back as 1904; but nearly half the vineyard consists of replants put into the ground over the past 50 years, many of them yielding slightly different cluster morphology from that of the oldest plants – differences due mostly to clonal and rootstock variations (Lizzy James’ original vines are own-rooted).
+Still, it has long been observed in Lodi that certain vineyards, such as Maley Bros.'s Wegat Vineyard and Noma Vineyard on Victor Rd., are dominated by vines that produce smaller, looser clusters, usually with smaller sized berries.
+Other vineyards, like Harney Lane’s celebrated Lizzy James Vineyard, consist of vines planted as far back as 1904; but roughly half the vineyard consists of replants put into the ground during the 1970s, many of them yielding slightly different cluster morphology from that of the oldest plants – differences due mostly to different clonal and rootstock selections (Lizzy James’ original vines are own-rooted).

 Generally speaking, smaller, looser Zinfandel clusters have always been considered more suitable to higher quality wine production: first, because they are less prone to bunch rot (because tightly packed, heavier clusters are prone to bunch rot, they are not capable of hanging on the vine as long to develop intense varietal character); and second, because smaller berried clusters do tend to develop a more desirable balance of soluble solids (especially Brix sugar readings), organic acids, pH, and the phenolics and anthocyanins that contribute to color, flavor and texture.